 What Are the Main Types of Annuities in Canada?

-There are three main types of annuities to suit different financial situations and needs:
+There are three primary categories of annuities, each designed for different financial situations and needs:

 Life Annuity